First she unseated a judge over a sexual assault case. Now she's coming for Republicans.

 Just imagine: A veteran judge is swept off the bench because of his role in a sexual assault controversy and a Stanford professor who would not stay quiet.
 After Brett Kavanaugh’s Supreme Court nomination hearings, that might seem like a fantasy.
 But back in June, Michele Dauber made it happen in California.
-Two years after Santa Clara County Superior Court Judge Aaron Persky sentenced former Stanford student Brock Turner to 6 months in jail for sexually assaulting an unconscious woman, Dauber’s campaign to recall the judge won over voters—by a staggering 23-point margin.
+Two years after Santa Clara County Superior Court Judge Aaron Persky sentenced former Stanford student Brock Turner to six months in jail for sexually assaulting an unconscious woman, Dauber’s campaign to recall the judge won over voters—by a staggering 23-point margin.

 Now, the Stanford law professor who orchestrated her state’s first successful judicial recall campaign in 86 years is back, launching a super-PAC she hopes will hold lawmakers across the country accountable for their records on sexual violence.
 “Our perspective on the recall was that we were putting rape culture on the ballot,” Dauber says.
 “But all across America, rape culture is already on the ballot.
 We don’t even have to put it there—because there are many, many elected officials and candidates who have very discrediting records on this issue.”